redBorder/redborder-documentation/docs/documentation/manager/navigation/ch01_interface_overview.md

 ## User Profile

-Click in your username to open the followin options:
+Click in your username to open the following options:

 - **Notifications**: View recent alerts and updates related to your account and system activity.
 - **My Profile**: Access and edit your personal account settings and preferences.